2003 (July to December)

 –Batman: Gordon of Gotham #1-4

-Gordon finally tells Batman the story of how his police career was tainted in Chicago, forcing him to start over in Gotham fifteen years ago.
+Gordon finally tells Batman the story of how his police career was tainted in Chicago, forcing him to start over in Gotham fourteen years ago.
 Gordon’s story is complicated, mired with corruption on all levels, and involves both the Irish assassin known as Cuchulain and the bent politician Harcourt Greene.
 Why has Gordon decided to reveal the secrets of his past now?
 Because Cuchulain and now Presidential candidate Greene are in Gotham.
 Gordon brings both crooks down solo.

 –Nightwing and Huntress #1-4